kerski/powerquery-connector-pbi-rest-api-commercial/README.md

 ### Functions Implemented

-Not all functions from the Power BI REST API has been implemented.
-Here are the endpoints availabe at the moment.
+Not all functions from the Power BI REST API have been implemented.
+Here are the endpoints available at the moment.

 ### Apps
 | End Point                      | Description  | MSDN Documentation |